 1. Situation.
-Historically, the Marine Corps' approach to conducting Surf Observation (SUROB) Reports has been ad hoc and inconsistent across the force.
 The nuances of maneuvering a new platform, the Amphibious Combat Vehicle (ACV), across challenging littoral environments has revealed that the detailed information contained within the SUROB is more relevant than ever.
-This is a complex problem, as multiple specialties across the Marine Corps (e.g., reconnaissance and infantry scout swimmers, assault amphibians, and intelligence personnel), our naval partners (e.g., beachmasters; Sea, Air, and Land teams), the joint force, and the combined force (e.g., North Atlantic Treaty Organization) have differing tactics, techniques, and procedures regarding the conduct of SUROBs.
-At this time, SUROBs are a critical gap in our training continuum.
-To close this gap, we must establish a rigorous, repeatable, and standardized method of conducting SUROBS across the service.
+This is a complex problem, as multiple specialties across the Marine Corps, our naval partners, the joint force, and allies and partners have differing tactics, techniques, and procedures regarding the conduct of SUROBS.
+We must establish a rigorous, repeatable, and standardized method of conducting SUROBS across the service.
 Furthermore, the means of training and then certifying those individual Marines entrusted with conducting SUROBs must be codified.